kye-lin/choose-your-adventure-game/README.md

 # How to play
 1. Download the chooseYourAdventure.py file.
+2. In your terminal, navigate to the folder where chooseYourAdventure.py is
-2. Run the chooseYourAdventure.py file by typing 'python3 -i chooseYourAdventure.py' in your terminal (Mac)
+3. Run the chooseYourAdventure.py file by typing 'python3 -i chooseYourAdventure.py' in your terminal (Mac)
-3. Have fun!
+4. Have fun!